 3. Note the agreement in the initial negotiations in MoU

-Although the MoU is not a legally binding document, it will record what was agreed upon during negotiations in order for it to enter into a contract.
-This will help each party to remember the things that have been agreed upon.
+Although the MoU is legally not a binding document, it will record the agreed upon during negotiations in order for it to enter into a contract.
+This helps each party to remember the things agreed on earlier.

 4. Can cancel the agreement easily